 - Nano-hydroxyapatite as the primary active ingredient for enamel support

-- SLS-free, which may reduce mouth irritation and canker sores
+- SLS-free, which some people with mouth irritation prefer

 - Over 10 flavor options including mint, coco ginger, lavender, and charcoal varieties